The 2023 volunteer registration is now open!

 Information host (no: Informasjonsvert)

-Do you know the Festival well, and enjoy talking to people?
-The information hosts are tasked with manning the Festival information and accreditation stand, which handles accreditations and answering questions from the audience, volunteers, press and artists.
+Do you know the Festival well, or want to get to know us better?
+The information hosts are tasked with manning the Festival information and accreditation stand, which handles festival passes and answering questions from the audience, volunteers, press and artists.
 The information host's task is to answer questions and to pass on inquiries to the right people.

 An information host must enjoy talking with many different people as well as getting to know the whole Festival programme, venues and contact persons.
 Language skills are essential, and knowing both Norwegian and English at a high level is important.